Staying in touch with your pillion when you’re riding together can make life on the road much more enjoyable.

 Customer rating:

-Sena’s 20S Evo is a step up in the range from the 10S, and achieved an average of 4.89 stars from the first 18 customer reviews.
+Sena’s 20S Evo twin-pack intercom is a step up in the range from the 10S, and achieved an average of 4.82 stars from the first 38 customer reviews.
 Owners say pairing them to a phone is quick and easy, but that getting your head around all the functions is initially quite tricky.
 Reviewers praise the great battery life (Sena claim 13 hours of talk time) and owners also find the hands-free voice commands particularly useful for operating the units while riding.

 Customer rating: